JaykeMeijer/e-BoekhoudenFixer/README.md

 - Entries grouped by day, and showing total of hours per day
 - Allow a day to be minimized, hiding the entries of that day

-The following features are to be added:

-- Button to show just current week, instead of month
+- Shortcut buttons to show just current day, week and month
-- Button to minimize all except current day
-- Maybe: Button per day to add entries for that day
+- Button per day to add entries for that day

 ## Installation